LLM Syllabus & Subjects List 2026 : Download Semester-wise Syllabus PDF

 Environmental Law and Policy

-Environmental Law and Policy is also a very important field that addresses the challenges of protecting the environment and ensuring sustainable development.
+Environmental Law and Policy is also a very important field that addresses the challenges of saving environment and making sure there is sustainable development.

 |